tipsumie/managing/README.md

 #### Update a product

-select form-data and fill in key-value which you need to update.
+Select form-data and fill in key-value which you need to update.

 ```bash
 {